Volunteer

 Volunteer Impact

 Cleveland Sight Center volunteers and volunteer groups make an important difference for our community.
 Through their support, volunteers create meaningful experiences and sustain important services for those who are blind or visually impaired.
-In the last year, over 300 volunteers contributed over 4,017 volunteer hours to support our organization.
+In the last year, our volunteers helped over 1,000 clients and contributed 3,981 volunteer hours to support our organization.
 THANK YOU!